grafo3a/europascigame/README.md

 ### How to build the app

-To build & run the app with Maven, use the following commands:
+To build & run the app with Maven, use commands as explained below.

-On Windows:
+#### On Windows:
-cd europascigame
-mvnw spring-boot:run
+Open a command line interface (cmd);
+Go to the root directory of the app: "cd europascigame";
+Type the following command: "mvnw spring-boot:run".

-On Linux/Unix:
+#### On Linux/Unix:
-cd europascigame
-./mvnw spring-boot:run
+Open a terminal;
+Go to the root directory of the app: "cd europascigame";
+Type the following command: "./mvnw spring-boot:run".

 ## Screenshots